civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: A user interface option: Enables you to view cost and effect of all known tile improvements, even if you are short on PW.
 To activate this option, you have to edit userprofile.txt and set ShowExpensive to Yes.
-  (Well has to be added, if the game doesn't do it automaticly.)
+  (Well has to be added, if the game does not do it automaticly.)
   There is no in-game screen to modify this setting (not yet).
 Fixed: AI-AI-Diplomacy actually happen now.
 Added: Two new flags for the terrainDB to allow modders to customize the graphics for